 - Maintain a GPA in anthropology of 3.4 or higher, and 3.25 or higher overall

-- Complete the following elective, earning a minimum grade of "A-"
+- Complete a senior honors thesis project (ANT 499 and 496) during the senior year, earning a minimum grade of "A-"

-Note: the requirements for the thesis can be obtained from the department.
+Note: the requirements for the senior honors thesis can be obtained from the department.

 Student Learning OutcomesUpon completion of the program, students will be able to:

-- Ethics.
-Students learn the appropriate procedures and protocols for obtaining informed consent or access permissions, in order to avoid harm or wrong to one’s human or non-human subjects and descendants.
+- Follow the appropriate procedures and protocols for obtaining informed consent or access permissions, in order to avoid harm or wrong to one’s human or non-human subjects and descendants